sparser/sparser/README.md

 TODO
 ======
-- Nested loops (will need to rewrite major parts as a string gobbler)
+- Nested loops (will need to rewrite major parts as a finite state machine)
 - Inline loops (If a loop is not adjacent to \n on both sides, we should not automatically newline it)
 - Cleanup the building of the AST
 - Add unicode-compatible currency (euros, yen, etc.)